 In exchange for opening a new checking or savings account, your bank might put some money in your pocket.
-And if you’re strapped for cash after paying taxes, an extra $200 or $300 could be just what you need.
+And if you’re strapped for cash, an extra $200 or $300 could be just what you need.

 Shopping around for a new bank account isn’t exactly exciting, but it could be worth your while.

 Banks use sign-up bonuses to distinguish themselves from others in the industry.
 Cash bonuses also help financial institutions bring in new customers and new deposits.

 While they could pay account holders a higher yield, for some banks, offering a bonus is preferable.

 “It’s much easier to quantify the bonus than it is to raise the rate on what you’re paying out on deposits,” says Greg McBride, CFA, Bankrate’s chief financial analyst.

 Some banks, like TD Bank, offer more than one sign-up bonus.
 But qualifying for multiple bonuses at the same time at the same bank usually isn’t possible.
 Bank account bonuses are typically available only to new checking or savings account holders.